CoorpAcademy/baucis/README.md

 Baucis takes the boilerplate out of building and maintaining scalable [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)/[Level 3](http://martinfowler.com/articles/richardsonMaturityModel.html) REST APIs.

+:warning: This is a from the Coorpacademy Tech team :warning:
+This is so far intended for intern use

 ## Features

  * Automatically build controllers from your Mongoose schemata, then easily configure them.